 Perhaps it all began with Prince Eugene of Savoy (1663-1736), who is something of an Alexander The Great figure to the Viennese.
 One of the greatest and most celebrated generals in imperial military history, he was also a lover of art, women’s clothes and the company of men.
 Today, his over-the-top palace, Belvedere, is home to the Austrian National Gallery, which presents a spectacular array of Biedermaier and modern art such as Klimt, Schiele and Kokoschka.
 Naturally, the rich musical history of Vienna honors many gay stars and visionaries.
 Doubtless, the greatest of these is the composer Franz Schubert (1797-1828).
 “Franzl,” as he was known among intimates, was married but concentrated his desires on male companions.
 A torrid affair with his librettist Johann Baptist Mayerhofer led the two men to literally make beautiful music together – including numerous songs and a significant but unfinished opera, “Adrast.”
 The glorious Austrian National Opera on the spectacular Ringstrasse was designed and built by the gay architectural duo Eduard van der Null and August Sicard von Sicardsburg in the mid-1800’s.

 Vienna’s gay visitors find a dizzying array of events, places and experiences tailor-made for their interests.
-Theaters, museums, music festivals, operas, symphonies, film festivals, dance companies, performance halls, galleries, exhibitions, shops, markets, bookstores, coffee shops, cafés, restaurants, bars, clubs, parties, sport clubs, tournaments, celebrations and, of course, even the city’s beloved balls, all cater to and welcome gay citizens and guests.
+Theatres, museums, music festivals, operas, symphonies, film festivals, galleries, exhibitions, markets, bookstores, coffee shops, cafés, restaurants, bars, clubs, parties, sporting events and of course, even the city’s beloved balls, all cater to and welcome gay citizens and guests.